-Requests for a waiver of the foreign residence requirement should be made by applicants or their attorneys directly to the Department of Health, Board of Medical Licensure and Discipline.
+Requests for a waiver of the foreign residence requirement should be made by applicants or their attorneys directly to the Department of Health, Office of Primary Care and Rural Health.
 The application package must contain all required information and documentation in order, as well as the case number assigned by the US Department of State.
 Waiver requests that do not comply with these requirements will be returned to the submitting healthcare facility for revision.
-Each case file is assigned a priority number at the end of a review process that begins on June 15 of each cycle.
 If the Physician Visa Waiver request is approved, the case file, along with necessary cover letters, is sent to the US Department of State.
 The complete state process may take up to 30 days.

 Required Materials for Waiver Package